vrajshah2206/QuoteOfTheDay/README.md

 - Users can filter quotes based on themes such as success, happiness, love etc.
 - Users get to search for specific quotes or related keywords.
 - Users can mark quotes as their favourite and add it into favourites category.

--user can get daily notifications to remind them to read quotes from the app.
+- Users can get daily notifications to remind them to read quotes from the app.

--user can share chosen quote on social media.
+- Users can share chosen quote on social media.

--user can save it in library.
+- Users can save it in local device.

--dark mode and normal mode of the app can be changed.
+- Dark mode and normal mode of the app can be changed.
+- Users can generate random quote from available collection.
+- Users can access details about author of the quote such as name and their backgound.
+- Users can access daily archive quoute that was saved/uploaded.
+- Users can schedule time of notification.
+- Users can add new quotes to thr database with name of author.
+- users can refer app to other user via social media.
+- Users gets an option about how to share the quote only text or with basic image.
+- Users can have request correction of author.